 - Ronald L Calabrese, Reviewing Editor, Emory University, United States

-© 2017, Wyart et al
+© 2017, Knafo et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.